shinamicorp/account-graph/README.md

 `account-graph` is a smart contract in Move language on Sui network.
 It captures relationships between accounts using a _directed graph_, where nodes are Sui addresses and edges are relationships between a pair of Sui addresses.
 It also provides the ability to store properties of nodes and edges along with the graph.

-All graph operations are authorized by the source account.
+All graph operations are performed against the transaction `sender` account.
+For edge / relationship operations, the transaction `sender` is taken as the source account.
+In other words, an account owner has full control over their outgoing relationships (by signing graph transactions), but has no control over the incoming ones.

 Many account graph instances can be created, each capturing one kind of account relationship, with different properties and constraints.